CEF will be closed for the holidays on 25 & 26 December and on 1 January

 We retrace our steps with our tail between our legs as apparently this section of the Severn Way had been closed for several years although the signs were not clear.
 We continue the right detoured way to Severn Stoke where we stop for lunch with our hosts.
 Our hostess then joined us on the final stretch of the walk.

 After negotiating the detour along the A38 we return to the river through pleasant farmland.
 Nearing Upton on Severn we come across a number of working gravel pits and watch diggers scooping a mixture of gravel and sand and placing it in shoots into barges which then traveled down river to be sorted.
-It was interesting seeing how close the plum line to the water was when the boats were full!
+It was interesting seeing how close the plimsoll lines to the water was when the boats were full!

 Copyright © 2022 The Community Emergency Food Bank - Registered Charity No 1153907